logo

 This person definitely had a lot to say here.

 As soon as he got the muzzle off and bit someone, they stopped and sent him home.
-The dog learned that the game was he had to bite someone as soon as possible if he wanted to get out of there.
+The dog learned that the game was to bite someone as soon as possible if he wanted to get out of there.

 Bad training, and the vet didn’t even realize she was doing that.

 One of the most common bite situations is resource guarding.
 This is a dog who has no respect for humans and feels it’s his right to bite them if they try to take his toys or food.
-But do not get the idea that this is corrected by trying to force him to allow you to take the resource.
+But do not get the idea that this can be corrected by trying to force him to allow you to take the resource.

-All that does is confirm his fear that you are a thief and he learns should bite you sooner and harder next time.
+All that does is confirm his fear that you are a thief, and he learns he should bite you sooner and harder next time.
 That’s more poor training from people who don’t realize the effect of their actions.

-But it doesn’t matter what caused it, biting people is likely to result in the dog being euthanized so it must be stopped.
+But it doesn’t matter what caused it; biting people is likely to result in the dog being euthanized, so it must be stopped.

 This person definitely had a lot to say here.